 TBPG investigates complaints involving the non-exempt public practice of geoscience.
-Once a number of investigations have been completed by an investigator, TBPG would prefer to involve Board Members in the review of complaint investigations in a meeting, providing an opportunity for complainants and respondents to complaints to attend the meeting and provide any further information or personal testimony.
-These reviews would typically result in the dismissal of a complaint or, potentially, the respondent being notified of the TBPG's intent to determine that violation(s) occurred and a recommendation for the imposition of disciplinary action.
+As a part of the investigative process, the investigator presents findings to a Complaint Review Team (CRT) which includes two board members.
+The CRT provides an opportunity for all involved parties (complainants and respondents) to participate in a meeting about the complaint and provide information or testimony relevant to completing the investigation.
+Based on the information/testimony provided, the CRT makes a determination on how to proceed which may include seeking additional investigative information, determining no action is warranted, or finding sufficient evidence that a violation occurred and forwarding a recommendation for disciplinary consideration to the full board for review/action.
 TBPG is required by statute to maintain the confidentiality of a complaint at this stage of review, so it is not practical to conduct these meetings in accordance with the Open Meetings Act.
-TBPG notes that there are provisions in the Open Meetings Act that do not require certain state agencies to review complaint investigations or other matters that are confidential in an open meeting.
+TBPG notes that there are provisions in the Open Meetings Act that allow state agencies to conduct investigations in a manner that protects the investigation, and all involved parties, until the conclusion of the investigation.
+Any formal recommendation submitted to the full board after the conclusion of the investigative process is heard in accordance with the Open Meetings Act.